 Two years later in July 2010, Grigar was assigned space in WSUV’s Classroom Building (VCLS 210).
 ELL opened in spring 2011 with 16 of her legacy computers.
 Later that same semester the lab welcomed its first visitor, Anne Balsamo (UT Dallas), who had come to WSUV to keynote at the university’s Research Showcase.
 Following her visit, Balsamo provided administrators and Grigar with a list of recommendations, one of which suggested the continued effort to build out ELL to include post-doctoral research and grant-writing in support of research.

 A move to a more central location on campus in 2015 provided the lab with a stronger presence among the Arts and Humanities that came with space for curating small exhibits of electronic literature and other forms of digital media.
-The following year, ELL began to serve as the site for preserving and archiving collections belonging to the Electronic Literature Organization, Marjorie C. Luesebrink and Grigar’s own and for preparing archives for Turbulence.org and the trAce Online Writing Center for long-term hosting at the Electronic Literature Repository at Compute Canada.
+The following year, ELL began to serve as the site for preserving and archiving collections belonging to the Electronic Literature Organization and for preparing archives for Turbulence.org and the trAce Online Writing Center for long-term hosting at the Electronic Literature Repository at Compute Canada.

-In 2017-2018 with funding from the Lewis E. and Stella G. Buchanan Distinguished Professorship, Grigar was able to expand ELL’s scope by hosting documentation activities, including a Wikipedia-A-Thon, live Traversals, workshops, and scholar talks.
-The redevelopment of the ELL Catalog, begun in summer 2017, to function as both a finding and documentation tool and ELL’s membership in The Consortium on Electronic Literature Project (CELL Project) reflect the growing role of ELL as a leading lab in the area of born digital media.
+In 2017-2018, with funding from the Lewis E. and Stella G. Buchanan Distinguished Professorship, Grigar was able to expand ELL’s scope by hosting documentation activities, including a Wikipedia-A-Thon, live Traversals, workshops, and scholar talks.
+The redevelopment of the ELL Catalog, begun in summer 2017, to function as both a finding and documentation tool as well as ELL’s membership in The Consortium on Electronic Literature Project (CELL Project) reflected the growing role of ELL as a leading lab in the area of born digital media.
 The ELL Team published the first volume of Rebooting Electronic Literature: Documenting Pre-Web Born Digital Mediaon June 1, 2018.